Ibn Khaldūn and Hierarchy Today

 The Modern State

-Though Khaldūn’s concepts were developed in a very different time, the social mechanisms that he developed still remain relevant.
+Though Khaldūn’s concepts were developed in a very different time, the social mechanisms that he developed remain relevant.
 Cohesion is an integral part of a society’s functioning, and groups continue to bond together based on shared identities and dependencies.
 However, these forms of cohesion bind certain classes of people together and reinforce their statuses.
-Inequality therefore becomes structural, with access limited to only those of the same class.
+Inequality becomes structural, with access limited to only those of the same class.

 Today, many nations see varying levels of inequality.
 The Arab world has a particularly concentrated share of wealth at the top, where a large portion of national wealth belongs to a small number of earners.
 In Egypt in 2019, 32 firms controlled 60% of corporate profits, showing how economic power becomes concentrated and maintained through social ties.
 In many Gulf countries as well, rentier social contracts institutionalize hierarchy.
-These are where much of national wealth is distributed to certain parts of the population while migrant workers, though partly providing the wealth, have little legal and social protections.
+These are where much of the national wealth is distributed to certain parts of the population, while migrant workers, though partly providing the wealth, have little legal and social protection.
 This creates a stark social hierarchy that binds certain groups together.
 Therefore, elite asabiyyah is created through selective inclusion, with inequality part of the labor structure.

 The Persistence of Hierarchy

-However, though Khaldūn’s theory can be seen as cyclical, it also shows how hierarchy could be dissolved.
+Though Khaldūn’s theory can be seen as cyclical, it also shows how hierarchy could be dissolved.
 When asabiyyah is concentrated, hierarchy hardens.
 When broad cultural or social movements bring various groups together, however, inequality can lessen.
 Therefore, though social cohesion helps form hierarchies, it also provides a way to resist them.

 Want more articles like this?
 Sign up for our e-newsletter!